-2012 has definitely been a very tough year for Portugal and the Portuguese.
-Banks in Portugal have been seriously affected by clear deleveraging instructions (contained in the MoU signed between Portugal and the Troika), scarce liquidity, rising levels of non-performance with a sharp increase on insolvencies and unemployment as well as a great downturn in real estate, topped with a heavy requirement to raise capital, coming both from the EBA and from the local regulator.
+The past three years have been very tough for Portugal and the Portuguese in general.
+Banks in Portugal were seriously affected by clear deleveraging instructions (contained in the MoU signed between Portugal and the Troika), scarce liquidity, rising levels of non-performance with a sharp increase in insolvencies and unemployment as well as a great downturn in real estate, topped by a great need to raise capital, coming both from the EBA and from the local regulator.